dilipsanapinb/KhanaKhajanaHub/README.md

 - Deployed on render may take time to get a data
 - https://khanakhazana-yqj7.onrender.com/

+## Deployed link of the full stack app with the backend link
+-

 ## Frontend
 - React.js
 - Chakra UI